PortoTestersMeetup/portotestersmeetup.github.io/index.md

   A group of friends that decided to contribute to the community by starting to organize events where we could gather everyone interested in all the topics regarding testing.
 </p>
 <p>
   At each event we start with one or two presentations and then discuss these and other themes along with a coffee break provided by the host company.
-If you want to receive the event in your company, please fill the <a href="../pages/cfv" target="_blank">call for venues</a>.
 </p>
 <p>
   Check our events <a href="https://portotestersmeetup.eventbrite.com" target="_blank">here</a>.